Ashland Independent School District: Poage Elementary

-The Poage family established the settlement, Poage's Landing, that became the City of Ashland.
+Named for the Poage family, who established the settlement Poage's Landing, which became the City of Ashland.

 Secondary schools

 Ashland Middle School

 Ashland Middle School serves grades 6 to 8.

 Paul G. Blazer High School

 Blazer High serves grades 9 to 12.

-Paul Garrett Blazer was born in New Boston Illinois in 1890.
+Paul Garrett Blazer was born in New Boston, Illinois in 1890.
 He earned an A.A. degree in philosophy from the University of Chicago in 1915.

-Blazer came to Ashland in 1924 as general manager of the nearby Leach refinery, which had been purchased by Swiss Oil of Lexington KY.
+Blazer came to Ashland in 1924 as general manager of the nearby Leach refinery, which had been purchased by Swiss Oil of Lexington, KY.
 In 1936, the Ashland refinery management group formed the Ashland Oil & Refining Company to run the former Swiss Oil operations.
 Blazer was named president of the new company.

-Blazer would become a senior advisor on petroleum matters in US Department of Interior from 1933 to 1957, a leader in the development of the modernization of Ohio River transportation network, and a recognized statewide supporter of education.
+Blazer would become a senior advisor on petroleum matters in US Department of Interior from 1933 to 1957, a leader in the development of the modernization of the Ohio River transportation network, and a recognized statewide supporter of education.
 He was instrumental in the opening of the Ashland Junior College and its later affiliation with the University of Kentucky, a visible supporter for ending racial segregation in Kentucky education, and a facilitator of the expansion of Kentucky Educational Television beyond Jefferson County (Louisville).
 The Kentucky Press Association named Blazer the Kentuckian of the Year for 1954.

 In 1958, the Ashland Board of Education announced the naming of Paul G. Blazer High School.